My name is Chin chin. I am a mother of five children. I taught all of them how to read.

-Use heavy-duty liquid detergent and apply directly on the stain.
+Use heavy-duty liquid detergent and apply directly to the stain.
 You may alternatively use a powdered detergent mixed with warm water to make a runny paste.
 Then, wash the cloth with hot water.
-Repeat to remove stain completely.
+Repeat to remove the stain completely.

 Removing Dye Stains (i.e. grass stains, felt-tip marker stain, mustard stain)

 Dye stains are very difficult to remove, if not impossible.
 First, apply to the stain heavy-duty liquid detergent then rinse.
-Second step is to soak it in dilute solution of all-fabric powdered bleach then rinse.
+The second step is to soak it in a diluted solution of all-fabric powdered bleach then rinse.
 If the stain is still there, use chlorine bleach for 15 minutes.
-Be sure to test the garment first for color fastness.
+Be sure to test the garment first for colorfastness.
 If the stain is still there, it might not be possible to remove it completely.
 Bleaching it one more time will weaken the fabric.

 Removing Combinations of Stains (i.e. lipstick stain, crayon stain, ink stain, tomato catsup stain)

 This takes two steps to remove the stain.
 The first step is to remove the oily or waxy part of the stain.
-Stains listed under Combination of Stains (A) in the table above needs treatment or application with a dry cleaning solvent, next with heavy-duty liquid detergent and then washed in hot water.
+Stains listed under Combination of Stains (A) in the table above need treatment or application with a dry cleaning solvent, next with heavy-duty liquid detergent, and then to be washed in hot water.
 For stains listed under Combination of Stains (B), simply rub the stain with heavy-duty liquid detergent before washing.